VisualBASIC application magic bytes (.vbx)

 What are the magic bytes for .vbx files?

-The magic bytes for VisualBASIC application files are 4D 5A at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for VisualBASIC application (.vbx) files are 4D 5A at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .vbx file?